What We Do

 Concert by The Cuarteto Iberia & The Elmore Quartet (Coach John Myerscough) at Drimnin Chapel.

-In early March, the Cuarteto Iberia from Madrid is making a return visit to Drimnin.
+The Cuarteto Iberia from Madrid is making a return visit to Drimnin.
 They were in Drimnin in May last year and enthralled us with their playing.
 They are joined this year by the award-winning Elmore Quartet, which had its origins in the Royal Northern College of Music and whose members are now Fellows of the Guildhall School of Music in London.

 The quartets will both be coached by John Myerscough, the cellist of the renowned Doric Quartet, former music director of the Mendelssohn on Mull festival.
 John is Professor of Cello and Chamber Music at the Royal Academy of Music.